jrc03c/js-math-tools/readme.md

 ```

 Do be aware, though, that there's no such thing in this library as having multiple PRNGs at the same time, each with different seeds.
 Instead, all of the randomization functions share the same seeding because they all share the same core `random` function.

+# To do

+- Add a method that makes it easy to merge `DataFrames` along a certain key.
+For example, it'd be nice to be able to merge multiple datasets that have a unique ID column with values that match across the sets.
+- Add a simplex noise function.
+- Convert to TS?
+- Organize the files a little better?
+Right now, they're just in a big heap.
+It might be better, though, to classify them as randomization functions, statistics functions, etc.
+- Work out a more coherent theory of when to return false / NaN / undefined / null values versus when to throw errors.